phamnam2003/challenges/tech/otel/SIGNAL.md

 #### Consumer

 - Consumer spans represent the processing of a job created by a producer and may start long after the producer span has already ended.

+## Metrics

+- A measurement captured at runtime.
+- A `metric` is a *measurement* of a service *captured at runtime*.
+The *moment of capturing* a measurement is known as a *metric event*, which consists not only of the measurement itself, but also the time at which it was captured and *associated metadata*.
+- Application and request metrics are important indicators of *availability* and *performance*.
+Custom metrics can provide insights into how availability indicators impact user experience or the business.
+Collected data can be used to alert of an outage or trigger scheduling decisions to scale up a deployment automatically upon high demand.

+### Meter Provider

+- A *Meter Provider* (sometimes called `MeterProvider`) is a factory for `Meters`.
+In most applications, a `Meter Provider` is initialized once and its lifecycle matches the application’s lifecycle.
+Meter Provider initialization also includes `Resource` and `Exporter` initialization.
+It is typically the first step in metering with `OpenTelemetry`.
+In some language `SDKs`, a global *Meter Provider* is already initialized for you.

+### Meter

+- A `Meter` creates [metric instruments](https://opentelemetry.io/docs/concepts/signals/metrics/#metric-instruments), capturing measurements about a service at runtime.
+Meters are created from `Meter Providers`.

+### Metric Exporter

+- `Metric Exporters` send metric data to a consumer.
+This consumer can be standard output for debugging during development, the `OpenTelemetry Collector`, or any open source or vendor backend of your choice.

+### Metric Instruments

+- In `OpenTelemetry` measurements are captured by **metric instruments**.
+A metric instrument is defined by:
+  - Name
+  - Kind
+  - Unit (optional)
+  - Description (optional)
+- The name, unit, and description are chosen by the developer or defined via semantic conventions for common ones like request and process metrics.
+- The instrument kind is one of the following:
+  - **Counter**: A value that accumulates over time – you can think of this like an odometer on a car; it only ever goes up.
+  - **Asynchronous Counter**: Same as the Counter, but is collected once for each export.
+Could be used if you don’t have access to the continuous increments, but only to the aggregated value.
+  - **UpDownCounter**: A value that accumulates over time, but can also go down again.
+An example could be a queue length, it will increase and decrease with the number of work items in the queue.
+  - **Asynchronous UpDownCounter**: Same as the `UpDownCounter`, but is collected once for each export.
+Could be used if you don’t have access to the continuous changes, but only to the aggregated value (e.g., current queue size).
+  - **Gauge**: Measures a current value at the time it is read.
+An example would be the fuel gauge in a vehicle.
+Gauges are synchronous.
+  - **Asynchronous Gauge**: Same as the `Gauge`, but is collected once for each export.
+Could be used if you don’t have access to the continuous changes, but only to the aggregated value.
+  - **Histogram**: A client-side aggregation of values, such as request latencies.
+A histogram is a good choice if you are interested in value statistics.
+For example: How many requests take fewer than 1s?